$41M in Hurricane Ida relief secured

 The September storm wrecked havoc in Queens, causing flooding, damaging homes and taking the lives of 11 borough residents.

 Among the particularly hard-hit areas were northern and western Queens, the latter of which President Biden visited a week later.
-Biden had previously declared it a major disaster.
+Biden had previously declared the event a major disaster.

 The funds are to be made available through the Governor’s Office of Storm Recovery.
 Those who wish to apply for the aid upon its opening may contact their state representatives.